-Another year, another VMworld, this will be the 11th anniversary of VMworld since the first one held in San Diego in 2004.
-The first VMworld only had 1,400 attendees, last year over 22,500 people attended VMworld.
-For me this VMworld will be number 8, my first one was in 2008 in Las Vegas.
+Another year, another VMworld, for me this VMworld will be number 10, my first one was in 2008 in Las Vegas.
 I remember that experience fondly as it was more intimate back then when it was a lot smaller.
 Over the years I learned many lessons about attending VMworld so I thought I’d pass that on to you:

-- If you’re a blogger make sure you sign up here to get your blog added to the feed for VMworld.
+- If you’re a blogger make sure you sign up here to get your blog added to the blogger list/feed for VMworld.
 Even if you’re not a blogger you can use that page to follow the feed of blogger posts at VMworld as the bloggers are your eyes and ears at VMworld that you can live vicariously through to enjoy the event.
 Also here’s another page on the VMworld blog devoted to bloggers at VMworld.

 - Set your priorities and expectations ahead of time, VMworld has plenty to offer and you’ll get as much out of it as you put into it.
 Sessions are at the bottom of the priority list for me, things like networking and going through the Solutions Exchange are at the top.
 If you make a schedule it will be challenging to keep it as there are plenty of distractions at VMworld.
 Be realistic and don’t try and cram your schedule so full that you stress yourself out and are rushing to get to everything.
 Relax, enjoy yourself and have fun.